aboda-7/backend-treed/README.md

-# Tree-D Backend
+# Tree'd Backend

-A FastAPI-based backend service for a museum audio guide application that tracks visitor interactions with artifacts through QR code scans and provides analytics on audio completion rates.
+A FastAPI-based backend service for a museum audio guide application that tracks visitor interactions with artifacts through the Tree'd Handset scans and provides analytics on audio completion rates.

 ## Overview

 Tree-D Backend is a RESTful API that powers an interactive museum experience.
 The system:
-- Tracks visitor scans of museum artifact QR codes
+- Tracks visitor scans of museum artifacts
 - Records multi-language audio playback sessions
 - Calculates completion rates based on listening behavior (90% threshold)
 - Provides secure analytics endpoints for museum administrators
-- Supports 24 artifacts across 10 languages
+- Supports 9 artifacts across 5 languages

 The backend integrates with Firebase for authentication and data storage, and is designed for serverless deployment on Vercel.